kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/dual-stack/_index.en.md

 ## Verifying Dual-Stack Networking in a User Cluster
 in order to verify the connectivity in a dual-stack enabled user cluster, please refer to the [Validate IPv4/IPv6 dual-stack](https://kubernetes.io/docs/tasks/network/validate-dual-stack/) page in the Kubernetes documentation.
-Pleas note the [cloud-provider specifics & limitations](#cloud-provider-specifics-and-limitations) section below, as some features may not be supported on the given cloud-provider.
+Please note the [cloud-provider specifics & limitations](#cloud-provider-specifics-and-limitations) section below, as some features may not be supported on the given cloud-provider.

 ## Cloud-Provider Specifics and Limitations